AtoraSuunva/dotfiles/readme.md

 Generally, any device mirroring the config should only use `dotfiles pull` to update and only the main device would use `dotfiles push`.

 Antidote is included as a git submodule, as such it can't self-update.
-Use `antidote-update` to update the submodule on the main device, then commit and push.
+Use `antidote-update` to update the submodule on the main device, `antidote update` to update your bundles, then commit and push.

 ## (Un)License